AverageMarcus/blog/src/posts/2021-09-01-migrating-from-docker-to-podman.md

 So, lets give it a whirl...

 ## Replacing Docker with Podman (on Mac)

+> Note: This currently doesn't work for Macs with an M1 CPU.
+I've come across this post in my search - [Running Podman Machine on the Mac M1](https://www.cloudassembler.com/post/podman-machine-mac-m1/) - but I've not confirmed if it works or  not.

 1. `brew install podman`
 2. Wait while brew downloads, builds and installs...